gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 #### Interrogative (INT)

-- Must have exactly one inserted interrogative word at the very beginning of the question or at the very end of the question.
+- Must have exactly one inserted interrogative word at the very beginning of the question or the very end of the question.
 - Must have a single answer.
 - Must include a unique word, or 2-3 word unique phrase within the first 5 words of the question.